dalboris/vpaint/tests/README.md

 $ make
 ```

-Then you can launch "runtests" this way:
+Then you can launch *runtests* this way:

 ```shell